Out of the Storm

 So this was it.
 Goodbye.

 “Oh, did you hear?
 Dr. Lucas found a home for Caleb.”
 Nora smiled and squeezed his arm.
 “Mr. and Mrs. Kramer, you remember, the couple whose baby…” Death was always so much harder to accept when it happened to one so young.
 “Anyway, they said they needed Caleb as much as he needed them.
 Caleb sure seems happy about it too.”

 “That is good news.
 Real good news.”

 The light in Nora’s eyes assured Jed she thought so too.
-They glistened, reminding him of Santa Marta, where the sunlight danced like diamonds off the water’s surface, just before it sank into the Pacific.
+They glistened, reminding him of Santa Marta, where the sun’s rays danced like diamonds off the water’s surface, just before it sank into the Pacific.
 Nora was the sea.
 Her emotions, running deep and changing quickly, were readable through her eyes.
 Right now, her joy was evident with their sparkle.
-A moment earlier, they had been clouded, grey, with the sorrow over a child, lost.
+A moment earlier, they had been clouded, grey with sorrow over a child lost.
 He’d seen her anger, flashing like a storm but now, they seemed to change again, with an emotion he didn’t understand.